google/or-tools/ortools/sat/doc/reference.md

 **Args:**

-- *start*: The start of the interval.
+- *start:* The start of the interval.
 It can be an integer value, or an integer variable.
-- *size*: The size of the interval.
+- *size:* The size of the interval.
 It can be an integer value, or an integer variable.
-- *end*: The end of the interval.
+- *end:* The end of the interval.
 It can be an integer value, or an integer variable.
-- *name*: The name of the interval variable.
+- *name:* The name of the interval variable.

 **Returns:**
-  An IntervalVar object.
+  An `IntervalVar` object.

 ### NewOptionalIntervalVar
 ```python